 Regardless, we cannot guarantee that your insurance company will ultimately cover these tests – coverage is variable.
 These tests will not tell you for certain if there are abnormalities, but will inform you as to the likelihood of an abnormality.
 When deciding whether you want to do the testing, we encourage patients to think about what they will do with the information they receive considering the false positive rate.
 On the other hand, it can be helpful information to look into further with a high risk specialist; especially if there is something that could be planned for, i.e. heart defect in Down syndrome.

-The disorders these tests screen for are:
+Some of the disorders these tests screen for are:

 - Open Neural Tube Defect – This is a major birth defect where the bones of the spine do not close around the spinal cord.
 This can cause varying levels of paralysis and other problems of the central nervous system.